cuuminh10/aws-note/Java-note.md

 Patches are used to update fields in objects.

 # Compare between param and path variable ?
-Param and path pass do parameters through URLs
+The parameters and path variables are passed values through urls.
     The difference is : param will be passed after the question mark and declared along with the variable name.
                 Path variable: passed through parameters after splash